-The coronavirus remains a concern in communities around the country, particularly for seniors and other individuals with certain underlying health conditions.
+The coronavirus remains a concern in our communities, particularly for seniors and other individuals with certain underlying health conditions.

 Nursing homes and other long-term care facilities are taking extra precautions to protect these vulnerable individuals.
 Unfortunately, that means putting strict visitor policies in place to limit possible virus exposure.

 Social isolation is not a “new” phenomenon for older adults.
 However, the current situation takes the problem to a new level.

 Research shows that feelings of isolation and loneliness can have a significant impact on physical and mental health.
 That is why older adults must find new ways to stay in touch with their family and friends.

 Although social distancing is necessary to protect older adults right now, there are many ways to stay connected.
 Here are a few creative ideas to help caregivers and family members stay in touch with a senior loved one.

 For older adults in isolation from their friends and family, a visual connection is everything.
 If you live nearby, consider stopping by their home or long-term care facility.
 Pull up a chair by the window and talk on the phone with your loved one.
 The face-to-face interaction will undoubtedly brighten their day!

 Additionally, it allows you the chance to observe any physical changes in your loved one.
 For example, if you notice weight loss or a significant change in mobility, you should address that with the Administrator of the facility or their physician immediately.

 Technology is a wonderful thing, especially when you can’t be there in person!
 There are a variety of apps you can use to “see” your senior loved one virtually, including Zoom, FaceTime, Skype, or Google Hangout.
 Many of today’s older adults are tech-savvy and can easily connect with you on their smartphone, tablet, or computer.
 Still, others might need you to offer a bit of “tech support” over the phone to get them set up.